-Under IGNCA Rock Art Publication Series, so far, the following volumes have been published, these are; Deer in Rock Art in the Old World edited by Michael Lorblanchet (1990); Rock Art of India and Europe by Giacamo Camuri, Angelo Fossati and Yasodhar Mathpal (1993); Rock Art in Kumaon Himalaya by Yashodhar Mathpal (1995); Rock Art in Kerala by Yashodhar Mathpal (1998); Conservation of Rock Art edited by Bansi Lal Malla (1999); Global Rock Art edited by B. L. Malla and V. H. Sonawane (2012); Rock Art of Andhra Pradesh: A New Synthesis By N. Chandramouli General Editor B. L. Malla (2012); The World of Rock Art: An Overview of Five Continents edited by B. L. Malla (2012); Rock Art: A Catalogue(Exhibition on Rock Art, 2012) edited by S. S. Biswas; Understanding Rock Art in Context (Brochure of International Conference on Rock Art 2012), Rock Art Studies: Concept, Methodology, Context, Documentation and Conservation Vol. I and Rock Art Studies: Interpretation through Multidisciplinary Approaches Vol. II edited by B. L. Malla (2014); Rock Art of India: Suitable Dating Techniques edited by B. L. Malla (2016); Glimpses of India-China Rock Art authored by B. L. Malla (2016); Understanding Rock Art of India and China (Brochure of International Workshop on India-China Rock Art) compiled and edited by B. L. Malla (2016); Silent Rock’s An Eloquent Testimony: Rock Art Heritage of Odisha authored by Sadasiba Pradhan and edited by B. L. Malla (2017); Cultural Ecology Prehistory and Ethnoarchaeological Context of Indian Rock Art with Special Emphasis on North Eastern State edited by B. L. Malla and Dwipen Bezbaruah (2017); Booklet on First Dr. V. S. Wakankar Memorial Lecture edited by B. L. Malla (2017); राजस्थान की शैलचित्र कला authored by Murari Lal Sharma and edited by B. L. Malla (2018); a booklet on Second Dr. V. S. Wakankar Memorial Lecture edited by B. L. Malla (2018); Understanding Rock Art of India-China: Rock Art of India (Volume-I) edited by B. L. Malla; Rock Art Heritage of Northeast India authored by Tilok Thakuria and edited by B. L. Malla and Glorious Bhimbetka: A Catalogue based on IGNCA’s Dr. Yashodhar Mathpal Collection authored by B. L. Malla.
-Proceedings of India-China Rock art workshop (2016) and Inventory of Indian Rock Art are in the pipeline.
+Under IGNCA Rock Art Publication Series, so far, the following volumes have been published, these are; Deer in Rock Art in the Old World edited by Michael Lorblanchet (1990); Rock Art of India and Europe by Giacamo Camuri, Angelo Fossati and Yasodhar Mathpal (1993); Rock Art in Kumaon Himalaya by Yashodhar Mathpal (1995); Rock Art in Kerala by Yashodhar Mathpal (1998); Conservation of Rock Art edited by Bansi Lal Malla (1999); Global Rock Art edited by B. L. Malla and V. H. Sonawane (2012); Rock Art of Andhra Pradesh: A New Synthesis By N. Chandramouli General Editor B. L. Malla (2012); The World of Rock Art: An Overview of Five Continents edited by B. L. Malla (2012); Rock Art: A Catalogue(Exhibition on Rock Art, 2012) edited by S. S. Biswas; Understanding Rock Art in Context (Brochure of International Conference on Rock Art 2012), Rock Art Studies: Concept, Methodology, Context, Documentation and Conservation Vol. I and Rock Art Studies: Interpretation through Multidisciplinary Approaches Vol. II edited by B. L. Malla (2014); Rock Art of India: Suitable Dating Techniques edited by B. L. Malla (2016); Glimpses of India-China Rock Art authored by B. L. Malla (2016); Understanding Rock Art of India and China (Brochure of International Workshop on India-China Rock Art) compiled and edited by B. L. Malla (2016); Silent Rock’s An Eloquent Testimony: Rock Art Heritage of Odisha authored by Sadasiba Pradhan and edited by B. L. Malla (2017); Cultural Ecology Prehistory and Ethnoarchaeological Context of Indian Rock Art with Special Emphasis on North Eastern State edited by B. L. Malla and Dwipen Bezbaruah (2017); Booklet on First Dr. V. S. Wakankar Memorial Lecture edited by B. L. Malla (2017); राजस्थान की शैलचित्र कला authored by Murari Lal Sharma and edited by B. L. Malla (2018); a booklet on Second Dr. V. S. Wakankar Memorial Lecture edited by B. L. Malla (2018); Understanding Rock Art of India-China: Rock Art of India (Volume-I) edited by B. L. Malla; Rock Art Heritage of Northeast India authored by Tilok Thakuria and edited by B. L. Malla and Glorious Bhimbetka: A Catalogue based on IGNCA’s Dr. Yashodhar Mathpal Collection authored by B. L. Malla; A booklet on Fourth Dr. V. S. Wakankar Memorial Lecture edited by B. L. Malla (2020) and Inventory of Indian Rock Art are in the pipeline.
 A CD and 3 DVDs based on IGNCA field documentation (these are Rock Art of Jharkhand; Rock Art of Ladakh (Jammu & Kashmir) and Pan India Rock Art) have also been published.

 Review Meeting of the State Coordinators and Multidisciplinary Team Members of IGNCA Rock Art Project held on – 5th and 6th March, 2009 in IGNCA.

-A workshop on Rock Art was held in 2012.
+A Workshop on Rock Art was held in 2012.
 The Rock Art scholars and Community Artists from Saura (Odisha), Warli (Maharashtra) and Rathwa (Gujarat) tribes, demonstrated replication of Rock Art in the workshop to create general awareness and to show the continuity of the artistic traditions in Indian context.
 The techniques and tools used for making engravings and the materials used for paintings were also demonstrated.
 The children/students were allowed to have first hand experience of the prehistoric tools.
 They were encouraged to draw and paint this art form in the workshop.
 In year 2013, the orientation workshop held at Guwahati, Pondicherry and Uttar Pradesh whereas in year 2016, it was held at Nagpur.
 The workshops for school children were also organised at Odisha (2013), Pondicherry (2013), Bengaluru (2013), Tripunithra (2014), Thanjavur (2015), Nagpur (2015), Lucknow (2016), Shimla (2016), Punjab (2016), Bhopal (2017), Dehradun (2017), Hazaribagh (2018), Patna (2018); Gujarat (2018) and Rajasthan (2019).
 Apart from these, a workshop on ‘Suitable Dating Technique for Indian Rock Art ‘ and an orientation workshop on Rock Art at Birbal Sahni Institute of Palaeobotony, Lucknow were organised in 2014.
 Awareness Programmes in Assam (2014), Uttar Pradesh (2015), Himachal Pradesh (2015) and Uttar Pradesh (2018) were held.
+An Artist’s Workshop at Bhimbetka, Madhya Pradesh (2019) have also been organised at Bhimbetka on the occasion of celebration of Centenary year of Dr. V. S. Wakankar, World Heritage Week and Foundation Week of IGNCA.
 The Orientation Workshops, Children Workshops and Community Awareness Campaigns would be held in other parts of the country also.